Lyrics:Mixed Bizness [Version (a)]:

-I'm mixing business with leather, Christmas with Heather
+I'm mixing business with leather

-Freaks flock together, makin' all the b-boys scream
+Makin' all the b-boys scream

 All right, all right, turn it up now, turn it up now